 This game can be played with more than two people and is a great way to see how much you know, or don’t know, about your friends.

-You’ll need a coin and a piece of paper to hide the coin to play the game.
+You’ll need a coin and a sheet of paper to hide the coin in order to play the game.

-Once everyone has made their choice, the questioner reveals their answer.
+After everyone has submitted their choice, the questioner reveals their answer.
 The game then rotates around and whoever has the most correct answers at the end is the winner.

 This or That Questions for Adults